genevate/style_guides/business/interview.md

 This can be further automated by using an internal application or spreadsheet.
 Each can be graded on a scale of -1 to 1 where -1 is negative, 0 is neutral, and 1 is positive.
 Allow space for each team member to record and explain notes for each score as well.

+### V: Accept/Reject

+Once review and final analysis of the candidate is concluded, it is time to either accept or reject the candidate.

+#### Accept

+Upon acceptance, email the candidate with getting started instructions:

+- Explain (or reiterate) the position, their role, and responsibilities.
+- Provide agreed upon salary figures.
+- Provide links for setting up payroll, health benefits, and whatever else is necessary.

+#### Reject

+Upon rejection of the candidate, be sure to respond quickly explaining *why* they were rejected in addition to what you liked about them.
+When explaining disqualifying critirea, make sure to provide resources on how they can improve.
+Though they didn't make it through the door this time, that doesn't mean they could acquire the skills to try again.
+Remember, candidates go through a lot of effort during the interview process so being able to reject them while being genuine and honest will go a long way.
+Careers are long so leave candidates with a good impession of you and the company.
+Candidates won't forget this.
+Planting this kind of good will as a first impression will go a long way and, who knows, it might pay dividends in the future in surprising and interesting ways.

 ## Resources